LarsNauheimer/HybPhaser/README.md

 # HybPhaser
-A workflow for the detection and phasing of hybrid accessions in target capture datasets
+Detecting and phasing of hybrid accessions in target capture datasets.